Blingoose/vimple-vimrc-config/README.md

 ## Key Mappings and Shortcuts

-Below is a list of all key bindings and their actions from the `.vimrc`:
+Below is a list of all key bindings and their actions from the `vimrc`:

 ### Fold/Unfold when inside .vimrc: